 “Act your age.”
 What does that mean?!?

 Before I left for the Camino, I celebrated my forty-eighth birthday with joy.
 Physical age had little to do with how I understood myself.
-In my mind I didn’t imagine myself to be forty-eight years old; I was twenty-four years young.
-That twenty-four year old was agile, energetic, strong, and nearly invincible.
-She was sure that on pilgrimage she would have no trouble walking the same distances at the same pace as her twenty-year old son.
+In my mind I didn’t imagine myself being forty-eight years old; I was twenty-four years young.
+That twenty-four-year-old was agile, energetic, strong, and nearly invincible.
+She was sure that on a pilgrimage she would have no trouble walking the same distances at the same pace as her twenty-year-old son.
 She imagined that her body would heal almost instantly when injured.
-She believed that a good night’s rest would restore her, even if she had been walking fifteen miles a day for several weeks.
+She thought that a good night’s rest would restore her, even if she had been walking fifteen miles a day for several weeks.

 This perimenopausal body I inhabit held quite a different reality.
 The problem is that I having been in denial about my aging body for so long, I haven’t paid attention to what it means to inhabit a female body nearing fifty.
 The realities that my legs took a year to heal from the stress of the pilgrimage, my body needed extra hours of sleep every night for two months after completing the five hundred mile walk, and that my stamina still isn’t the same as before I left surprises and troubles me.

 I value and appreciate my body.
 I have been committed to taking good care of it, attending to its needs for nutritious food, lots of pure water, and regular activity.
 I know that there are no guarantees about health, but I also believe that paying attention to one’s physical well-being is a worthwhile investment.